prisca-sp/sc1015/README.md

 10. References

 # 1. Motivation behind Problem Statement
+As of current, there are video games being released everyday, catered to different kinds of audiences.
+In 2023, more than 12000 games have been released.
+That is 32 games being released each day.
+In 2024, there has been 2403 games released and more are in the making.
+With such high numbers, there is furious competition between companies and indie game creators when releasing their game and ensuring that their games succeeds in the gaming scene.
+In order to keep up with the trend and ensuring that the games they create make a big hit to the scene, we have decided to look into the trend of games that are popular within the community currently to allow game creators and companies to have a better gauge on what type of games the community is looking for and what might be more attractive right now.

 # 2. Problem Statemment
 Identifying patterns and trends in the evolution of video game genres over time to predict emerging genres/shifts in popularity